swiss-seismological-service/scrtdd/README.md

 [...]
 ```

 It is especially interesting to compare the results after the catalog has been relocated and loaded back to the profile.
-The new statistics should see how number of detected phases, quality of correlation coefficient decrease with increasing inter-event distance (if the relocation is good).
+The new statistics should show better performance for events close to each others and that should worsen with increasing inter-event distance.
+This is useful to evaluate the quality of relocation as explained in Waldhauser & Ellsworth's paper.

 ### 2.3 Waveforms inspection